Blog |Delice Consulting Cabinet de conseil IT et Data

 First Look At Fabric Graph: Analysing Power BI Import Mode Refresh Job Graphs

-The new Fabric Graph database is now rolling out now and should be available to everyone within the next few weeks if you can’t see it already.
+The new Fabric Graph database is now rolling out and should be available to everyone within the next few weeks if you can’t see it already.
 The key to learning a new data-related technology is, I think, to have some sample data that you’re interested in analysing.
-But if you’re a Power BI person … Continue reading First Look At Fabric Graph: Analysing Power BI Import Mode Refresh Job Graphs
+But if you’re a Power BI person why … Continue reading First Look At Fabric Graph: Analysing Power BI Import Mode Refresh Job Graphs

 Snowflake Query Tags In Power BI And Workspace Monitoring